 Drain the water that the peppers are soaking in.
 Then squeeze as much excess liquid as possible from the peppers.

-Be careful, the aroma of the paste will literally take your breath away.
-Especially when you first remove the blender lid.
+The aroma of harissa paste can literally take your breath away, especially when you first remove the blender lid.

 Store the harissa paste in a container with a tight fitting lid.
 Keep it in the refrigerator and use it within a month or so.

 It can be frozen, but will become watery after thawing.
 Either stir to recombine or pulse a few times in a food processor.